The Hard Way (1943 film): Plot

-Helen Chernen (Ida Lupino) is an ambitious woman, determined to escape poverty.
+Helen Chernen (Ida Lupino) is an ambitious woman, determined to escape poverty in a dirty steel town.
 She pushes her younger sister Katie (Joan Leslie) into a marriage with singer/dancer Albert Runkel (Jack Carson).
-Katie has no interest in the man, but is desperate to leave the poor conditions that she and her sister live in, in a dirty steel town.
+Katie has no interest in the man, but she is desperate for a better life.
 Runkel's partner Paul Collins (Dennis Morgan) realizes Helen's deeper intentions and tries to stop her from breaking Runkel's heart.

-Now living in wealthier surroundings, Helen tries to make a start on Katie's career.
+Once risen into wealthier surroundings, Helen tries to make a start on Katie's career.
 After showcasing her in Runkel's act, she is able to put her in a Broadway production.
 Katie soon becomes a successful singer and actress, and Collins and Runkel's act flounders.
 Runkel can't bear being away from his wife on tour and refuses to live off her earnings or even use his wife's name to promote himself.
 He eventually commits suicide.

 Meanwhile, Katie's popularity goes to her head, and she becomes a wild party girl, losing an important opportunity.
 She later meets with Paul, who is now a successful band leader.
-He falls in love with Katie, and they start a relationship.
-However, Katie is forced to choose between him and appearing in Helen's first play.
+He falls in love with her, and they start a relationship.
+However, Katie is forced to choose between him and appearing in playwright Laura Britton's play.
 She chooses the play over Paul, who has asked her to marry him, and he leaves.
 Before the play, Paul comes to see Katie to wish her luck, but Helen runs him off and the sisters fight over the motivation for Katie's success.

 During the play, Katie forgets lines and has to be cued several times before collapsing in the middle of the production.
-Later that evening, after recovering from her collapse, Katie tells Helen that she never wants to see her again.
-Paul appears and the two profess their love for each other.
+Later that evening, after recovering, Katie tells Helen that she never wants to see her again.
+Paul appears, and the two profess their love for each other.
+Helen later dies in what is implied to be a suicide.